 The first half of this walk is northwards towards the first bridge over the River Leven, then a central section heading west over the river, then the rest heading south down to Ulverston.
 If I could ford the river it would be a three mile walk across the estuary.
 Apparently you can hire a guide to show you across, but I only found that out after reading Ruth’s blog when I’d already finished!

 The way north closest to the coast follows the B5278, but it is quite busy and has no pavement for over four miles, so I don’t fancy that from a safety aspect.
 Instead, the Cumbria Coastal Way follows a route up and down a mountain slightly to the east of the road.
 I wouldn’t have fancied that much either if I knew how much climbing is involved, but I was blissfully ignorant at the time I made the decision.
-Again, if I’d been concentrating when I read Ruth’s blog I would have known, but I must have been daydreaming.
-I do that a lot and it explains a lot about my life!
-So I take a right turn off the B5278 up a very steep lane, the steepness of which should shake me out of my daydream.
-But it doesn’t.
+So I take a right turn off the B5278 up a very steep lane.

-Pretty foxgloves, heavily bestowed with droplets from the morning’s showers lull me further into my daydream…
+Pretty foxgloves, heavily bestowed with droplets from the morning’s showers lull me into a daydream…

 A cow softly moos at me from her field, a perfect field with a perfect tree and a perfect farmhouse to complete the entrancing picture…